thallard/minishell_tester/README.md

 ```bash
 bash test.sh [--diff] [--fast] [--valgrind] <name_file> ...
 ```
-Some examples of how to use it :
+Some examples on how to use it :
 ```bash
 bash test.sh --diff all
 bash test.sh --diff --fast echo export unset